cockroachdb/cockroach-operator/README.md

 kubectl apply -f example.yaml
 ```

-### Ugprade the cluster
+### Upgrade the cluster

-Perform a rolling upgrade by changing the image name:
+Perform a rolling upgrade by changing the image name in `example.yaml`:

 ```
 image: